lcaquelin/Supervised_learning_presentation/README.md

 ### Optimization Goal (Hyperopt)
 The hyperparameter tuning aims to maximize the **MAE** with **Hyperopt**, with a specific focus on the `spent_on_conversion_ratio` target.

+# Last minute adding
+We add a last minute named "script-last_minute_adding_model.py" that run **LightGBM** on the dataset encoded with the metrics MAE & RMSE.

 ## 📦 Requirements
 * Python 3.x
 * os